fkocovski/optimaltaskassignment/README.md

 5. KBatch
 6. KBatch1

+For solving the optimization problem present in the batching policies, the [Gurobi Optimization](http://www.gurobi.com) suite was used

 # References

 - Zeng, Daniel D., and J. Leon Zhao.
 "Effective role resolution in workflow management."
 INFORMS journal on computing 17.3 (2005): 374-387.